rapPayne/angular_in_3_weeks/labs/1.3 One-way binding/README.md

 3. View it in the browser.
 Try putting your name in `app.component.ts` instead of "Jo".
 See how it uses that variable instead?

 ## Displaying a whole object
 Let's tackle a big one.
-In the OrdersComponent, we're going to display an entire order.
+In the OrderComponent, we're going to display an entire order.

 1. Edit `order.component.ts`.
 Make the class look like this:
 ```typescript